Gavin-Development/GavinBackendDatasetUtils/README.md

 # CPP-DataLoader
 Data Loader for Gavin written in C++
 This data loader is a WIP solution to speed up dataset load times for training Gavin Bot.
+Currently the python modules Pickle & Base64 are called from the c++ functions to decompress the stored data.
+This reduces the speed of the ST implimentation and will eventually be changed once a workaround to the errors caused by using non python base 64 decode are fixed.

 ## Usage
 Currently there is only 1 working function that has been tested and verified to work properly.
 This is the LoadTrainDataST() function.